 In "Spike At Your Service" Twilight gave him the weekend off and he had nothing better to do than smell his feet.

 Twilight Sparkle also revolves the majority of her life on the approval of Princess Celestia, her own greatest fear being her rejection.
-One instance implies Twilight may have gone mentally insane without her and Spike's intervention.
+One instance implies Twilight may have gone completely insane without her and Spike's intervention.

 Technically, every human has one in one way or another; it's more obvious in already broken cases, but it has been shown that everyone has a person they are especially attached to and would freak if they wouldn't exist.
 Pets, good friends, a Love Interest, children, or the local barkeep that they go to every night.